dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 •	The Montefiore Department of Community and Population Health

-•	Our Center for AIDS Research at Einstein, CUNY and Rockefeller
+•	Our Center for AIDS Research at Einstein, CUNY and Rockefeller AND

 •	The Bronx Borough President’s Office